brybrant/rollup-plugin-three-minify/README.md

 Useful in development (should be disabled in production)

-When enabled, pruned subsystems will emit a warnning if used and explain how to change the plugin configuration to include the subsystem.
+When enabled, pruned subsystems will emit a warning if used and explain how to change the plugin configuration to include the subsystem.
 </details>